-Farmers Friday: Will Hemp Skyrocket the UK Farming Economy?
+Is Hemp Going to Sky-rocket the UK Farming Economy?

 UK Hemp: An Ancient Trade With a Bright Future

 Once a cornerstone of the British empire, the UK hemp trade has suffered through decades of vilification.
-With brexit looming, is it time we brought it in from the cold?
+With Brexit in full swing, is it time we brought it in from the cold?

 Hemp has a reputation of something of a miracle crop.
 It’s legendary versatility has been exploited by humans for millennia as a source of food, medicine, clothing, building materials, paper, biodiesel…the list could go on and on.

 Now I’m not a religious man, but the baffling enormity of what can be done with this one single plant makes it hard to believe that it’s not a god-given gift.
 So why aren’t we doing more with it?